SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/AudioModems/_index.md

 Qn[2] = 0;
 ```
 And now you can inspect `M` to figure out which, if any, frequencies are present.
-Note that for speed, everything is explicitly defined&mdash;nowhere do we reference an array with a nonconstant index, except when getting measurements in and out of the `data` buffer.
+Note that for speed, everything is explicitly defined&mdash;nowhere do we reference an array with a non-constant index, except when getting measurements in and out of the `data` buffer.
 This means that yes, your code will involve lots of copies of the same code with different literal indices inserted.
-As you'd be generating these tables over and over again to adjust and debug, I'd suggest using Python or Matlab and code templates to statically generate your copy-pasted code on demand.
+As you'd be generating these tables over and over again to adjust and debug, I'd suggest using Python or MATLAB and code templates to statically generate your copy-pasted code on demand.
 That way, you can debug the structure of the code once, and then automatically generate lookup tables, `Qn` constants, and so on as you change frequencies, number of distinct frequencies, and so on.

 ### Tradeoffs